traefik/traefik/docs/content/https/tls.md

 ### Maximum TLS Version

-We discourages the use of this setting to disable TLS1.3.
+We discourage the use of this setting to disable TLS1.3.

-The right approach is to update the clients to support TLS1.3.
+The recommended approach is to update the clients to support TLS1.3.

 ```toml tab="File (TOML)"
 # Dynamic configuration